Family Guy season 3: Production

+The episode, When You Wish Upon a Weinstein was supposed to premiere in 2000, but Fox executives were worried that the episode could be interpreted as antisemitic, and prohibited the episode from airing after it completed post production.
+That episode later aired on Adult Swim in 2003 and then on Fox in 2004.

 Reception

 The episode "Brian Wallows and Peter's Swallows" won an Emmy Award for Best Song.
 Creator MacFarlane, the recipient of the award, noted that the episode's director Dan Povenmire deserved to have received the award for the contribution the visuals made to the episode's win.
 Povenmire jokingly responded "That's a nice sentiment and all, but did he offer to give me his?
 No!
 And it's not like he doesn't already have two of his own just sitting in his house!"

 The third season has received positive reviews from critics.
 In his review for the Family Guy Volume 2 DVD, Aaron Beierle of DVD Talk stated "Often brilliant, extremely witty and darkly hilarious, Family Guy was unfortunately cancelled after Fox bumped it around six or seven different time slots.
 Although this third season wasn't as consistent as the first two, it's still hilarious and fans of the show should definitely pick up this terrific set."